OpenBfS/UncertRadio/README.md

 - [x] add linux compilation instructions

-- [ ] add a JOSS Paper draft (branch paper)
+- [o] add a JOSS Paper draft (see paper branch)

 - [x] check all included examples ~~& create an automatic test~~

-- [ ] create a sphinx documentation and migrate the (Windows-chm) help files (see sphinx branch)
+- [o] create a sphinx documentation and migrate the (Windows-chm) help files (see sphinx branch)

 - [ ] refactor the logging system (there are still unopened files)

 - [ ] create an automatic building and upload system for Windows binaries

+- [ ] provide linux binaries (as AppImage or Flatpak?)

 - [ ] refactor and simplify the complete translation (gettext? ⇾ not available for fortran)

 ## Known issues

-You tell us ;) -> please use the issue tab or create a pull request.
+You tell us ;) -> please use the [issue tab](https://github.com/OpenBfS/UncertRadio/issues) or create a [pull](https://github.com/OpenBfS/UncertRadio/pulls) request.
 We are grateful for every help.
 Please get involved.